A Little About Me

 I see a world where we are able to live unbounded and multifaceted lives — free from societal expectations of who we are and what we are supposed to be doing.

-Over my 15-year career, I’ve worked and partnered with some of the most impactful organizations in the world including: The ACLU, The International Rescue Committee, Harvard Radcliffe Institute, Women’s Democracy Lab, Faith in Action, and Working Families Party.
+Over my 15-year career, I’ve worked and partnered with some of the most impactful organizations in the world including: The ACLU, The International Rescue Committee, Harvard Radcliffe Institute, Chan Zuckerberg Initiative, Women’s Democracy Lab, Faith in Action, and Working Families Party.

 I run the firm The Ringgold.
-We consult and collaborate with purpose-driven organizations on their communications, equity initiatives, and qualitative research.
+We consult and collaborate with purpose-driven organizations on their strategic communications with particular focus on equity and research initiatives.
 My success and collaborative style has led organizations to invite me in to support their emerging and senior leaders to live and work at their most thoughtful, empathetic, and creative.

 I started my career with a ton of responsibility—teaching middle school in my hometown of Baltimore—22 years old in charge of 80 kids.
 Sometimes I look back and think, “What?
 How?”